ghclassic/gh-envkey-node-linux64/README.md

 Integrate [EnvKey](https://www.envkey.com) with your Node.js projects to keep api keys, credentials, and other configuration securely and automatically in sync for developers and servers.

+**IMPORTANT:** this is a linux 64-bit build only, all other platfroms have been removed, so that the final module size is 8x smaller

 ## Installation

 ```bash